NeusZimmer/ONNX-Stable-Diffusion-ModularUI/README.md

 Hello, I'm a **AMD user with a low-profile 4gb GPU**.... i gone crazy trying to find a solution to make stable diffusion work as fast as possible.
 I only found a viable option: ONNX on Windows, found it and  started to try and test models while trying to optimize the in-memory model comsumption and performance/balance on the available UIs.

-I've just decided to apply some of them into this UI to allow a granular approach on how the models are loaded and how they consum memory, while adding some options that other versions already had.
+I've just decided to apply some of them into this UI to allow a granular approach on how the models are loaded and how they consum memory & disk, while adding some options that other versions already had.
+Current version avoids the necessity of repeated Vae's, Text Encoders and ControlNet models... saving at least 0'5Gb per model

 The Stable Diffusion pipelines classes are encapsulated in new ones to allow them an easier management while adding other options around.